hapax/hapax.github.io/_posts/2018-09-30-haskell-partition.md

 ---

-**September 30, 2018.** *With a little experimental mathematics, you too can arrive at the insights as Ramanujan!
+**September 30, 2018.** *With a little experimental mathematics, you too can arrive at the insights of Ramanujan!
 A simple program in Haskell for discovering partition identities.*

 ### Introduction